awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-troubleshooting.md

 ## Blank screen displays after starting a session<a name="session-manager-troubleshooting-start-blank-screen"></a>

 **Problem**: You start a session and Session Manager displays a blank screen\.
 + **Solution A**: This issue can occur when the root volume on the instance is full\.
 Due to lack of disk space, SSM Agent on the instance stops working\.
 To resolve this issue, use Amazon CloudWatch to collect metrics and logs from the operating systems\.
-For information, see [Monitoring Memory and Disk Metrics for Amazon EC2 Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/mon-scripts.html) or [Monitoring Memory and Disk Metrics for Amazon EC2 Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/mon-scripts.html)\.
+For information, see [Monitoring memory and disk metrics for Amazon EC2 Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/mon-scripts.html) or [Monitoring memory and disk etrics for Amazon EC2 Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/mon-scripts.html)\.
 + **Solution B**: A blank screen might display if you've accessed the console using a link that includes a mismatched endpoint and Region pair\.
 For example, in the following console URL, `us-west-2` is the specified endpoint, but `us-west-1` is the specified AWS Region:

   ```
   https://us-west-2.console.aws.amazon.com/systems-manager/session-manager/sessions?region=us-west-1
   ```
++ **Solution C**: The instance is connecting to Systems Manager using VPC endpoints, and your Session Manager preferences write session output to an Amazon S3 bucket, but an `s3` gateway endpoint does not exist in the VPC\.
+An `s3` endpoint in the format **com\.amazonaws\.*region*\.s3** is required if your instances are connecting to Systems Manager using VPC endpoints, and your Session Manager preferences write session output to an Amazon S3 bucket\.
+For more information, see [Creating VPC endpoints for Systems Manager](setup-create-vpc.md#sysman-setting-up-vpc-create)\.